 1. Main facts and figures

-over the period studied, about a third of households in the UK had a weekly income of less than £400 (before tax and National Insurance was deducted) – and another third had a weekly income of over £800
+- over the period studied, just under one-third of households in the UK had a weekly income of below £400 (before tax and National Insurance was deducted), and just over one-third had a weekly income of £800 or more

-Black households and those from the Other ethnic group were most likely out of all ethnic groups to have a weekly income of less than £400 – Indian and Other Asian households were most likely to have a weekly income of £1000 or more
+- Black households were most likely out of all ethnic groups to have a weekly income of less than £400, and Indian households were most likely to have a weekly income of £1000 or more